Awards & Grants

 The total application length is 2 pages, font 12.
 You may use the space as you see fit, as long as the information requested above is included.

-Applications should be submitted via email to info@icoria.org no later than the conference paper submission deadline (March 15, 2024).
+Applications should be submitted via email to info@icoria.org no later than the conference paper submission deadline (extended deadline: March 7, 2025).
 The EAA Research Grants will be awarded during ICORIA.

 Selection